 - Volunteering or community involvement for social health

-- Continuing education for intellectual health
+- Continuing education or reading for intellectual health

 - Meditation or prayer for spiritual health

 There may also be recommendations for interventions like massage, acupuncture, or reflexology.
 But since this practice emphasizes tailoring recommendations to individuals, no two plans for wellness will look exactly alike.
 This individualized approach speaks to how important it is for a practitioner to develop a deep connection with each of their patients.

 “Health is a state of complete mental, social and physical well-being, not merely the absence of disease or infirmity.”*